mdumandag/compact-test/README.md

 represent that with the equivalent layout in the binary by writing the length and the array items one by one.).

-There are three types of benchmarks executed.
+There are four types of benchmarks executed.

 ## Write Benchmark